reubenmwenda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable is used to creat a local variable BEST 7-create_global_variable is used to creat a Global variable BEST 8-true_knowledge adds 128 to TK global variable
+6-create_local_variable is used to creat a local variable BEST 7-create_global_variable is used to creat a Global variable BEST 8-true_knowledge adds 128 to TK global variable 9-divide and rule is used to divide global vars